codenvibes/alx-backend-javascript/0x04-TypeScript/README.md

 - Create two students, and create an array named `studentsList` containing the two variables
 - Using Vanilla Javascript, render a table and for each elements in the array, append a new row to the table
 - Each row should contain the first name of the student and the location

 Requirements:

-When running, Webpack should return No type errors found.
+- When running, Webpack should return `No type errors found`.
-Every variable should use TypeScript when possible.
+- Every variable should use TypeScript when possible.

 </details>